01 October 2024

 Intel Corporation - Working on the 'Intel Inside' campaign and more...

-During this busy time (of lecturing and consulting day and most evenings) I was very fortunate to be recruited by Intel Corporation as the company entered the local Information Technology market with Marketing and Sales offices in three South African cities.
+During this busy time (of lecturing and consulting day and most evenings) I was very fortunate to be recruited by Intel Corporation (USA) as the company entered the local Information Technology market with Information Technology, Marketing and Sales offices in three South African cities.
 At the time Intel was a Global Top 10 company in the S&P Fortune 500 Company Index (as one of the world's largest semiconductor / CPU manufacturers) - to manage the commercial desktop Central Processing Unit (CPU) world renowned 'Intel Inside' advertising / education campaigns and the more industrial 'Intel Product Integrator' and (Intel Workstation / Server / CPU's, related high-performance Motherboards / Network Interface Cards) Sales, Marketing and related Dealer Training programmes in Cape Town.
 My Intel EMEA (UK) regional director was one of the senior members involved in the development of the original (and famed) 'Intel Inside' advertising / brand campaign.
-Intel Corporation entered the South African market in 1997 and as one of only a few South Africans I regularly attended Intel CPU / Information Systems Architecture and Integration Training in various UK / European cities.
+Intel Corporation entered the South African market in 1997 and as one of about 5 South Africans I regularly attended Intel CPU / Information Systems Architecture and Integration Training in various UK / European cities.
+My Home / Office was directly linked (via Intel and Telkom) to the Intel USA, UK and German offices by international secure DSL technologies that were not financially viable (at the time) for most local SME's.
+In my capacity as an Intel SA staff member I advocated for local cost-reductions and even had a letter published in the SA Financial Mail magazine.

 Iconic Reading: "The Intel Trinity: How Robert Noyce, Gordon Moore, and Andy Grove Built the World's Most Important Company" by Michael S. Malone Amazon